 Commissioned projects that connect mixed communities of all ages

-We work with local government, cultural and corporate organisations to design projects which bring a space alive with people and sound, or use a creative process to connect and engage a new community of people.
+We work with local councils, cultural and fellow arts organisations to design projects which bring a space alive with people and sound, or use a creative process to connect and engage a new community of people.
 Projects are frequently cross-generational, site-specific and involve a mixed team of SoundsCreative connected artists..

 Some past projects include: